-• Like other districts of the province, gender disparity in education is high almost at all levels of education: male literacy rate (15 years and above) is 37.6% while female literacy for same age group is only 7.9% (MICS,

-One of the major reasons for low enrollment in secondary levels is non-availability of schools.
-Against 226 primary

-There is also general scarcity of female teachers as on average there is only one primary teacher per 31 pupils.
+- Like other districts of the province, gender disparity in education is high almost at all levels of education: male literacy rate (15 years and above) is 37.6% while female literacy for same age group is only 7.9% (MICS, Balochistan 2010). - One of the major reasons for low enrollment in secondary levels is non-availability of schools.
+Against 226 primary schools in the district, there are only 23 middle and 11 high schools. - There is also general scarcity of female teachers as on average there is only one primary teacher per 31 pupils. - Primary school completion is also very low (33%).